jkaleth/jkaleth/README.md

 Outside of my job and I have an obsessive interest in photography and am also passionate about audio and video production engineering.

-As a Tech veteran I can appreacite how fast technology evolves and I keep it fresh by taking action to learn new things.
+As a tech veteran I can appreciate how fast technology evolves and I keep it fresh by taking action to learn new things.

 Thanks for visiting!